-Last week, we celebrated our second installation of Zealous Meetups – we had so much fun with you all the first time, we couldn’t wait for another evening of cross-disciplinary connections, happy chatter, and a lesson in why creativity matters.
+We celebrated our second installation of Zealous Meetups – another evening of cross-disciplinary connections, happy chatter, and a lesson in why creativity matters.
 Our panellists Lanre, Francesc, and Lennie swapped wisdom and shared experiences of dance theatre, holiday lights, and dyslexia, telling the truth as well as they can to help people understand themselves and their world.
 We discussed life, liberty, and the pursuit of funding, and learned how to balance plans and research with the process of actually making art.
 Overall, the event was fuelled by advocacy and a shared determination to make statements that improve the world around us (and, of course, beer.
 And breadsticks).
 If you missed out, fret not – here are three key takeaways from our latest Zealous Meetup.

 1. Personal Branding vs. Real People